 If you put my name into Google, this is what the search page looks like.
 I do not currently have a registered address as I work remotely, however, ordinarily, you will be able to see the business address, a pin on Google maps, telephone, email, website, reviews, posts and even reviews from your social accounts such as Facebook.

 And finally, try looking at your Google Insights and Google Analytics monthly.
 It’s a great tool to measure traffic to your Google listing and website.

-If you would like me to help to get your Google profile tip top, or have a question, please drop me a line on: email@example.com.
+If you would like me to help to get your Google profile tip-top or have a question, please drop me a line at: firstname.lastname@example.org.